14 Plastic-Free Coffee Makers: See Ya Latte, BPA

-Plastic-free coffee makers ensure those phthalates and BPAs stay out of your morning brew, while still allowing you to take sips towards sustainable living.
+Plastic-free coffee makers ensure those phthalates and BPAs stay out of your morning brew, while still allowing you to take sips towards a zero waste coffee routine.

-While legitimate eco-options are few in this space, there are brands that percolated to the top of our list.
-Those that are a little better for us and our planet.
+Not at all!
+While legitimate eco-options are still few in this space, there are brands that percolate to the top of our list, offering coffee brews that are a little better for us and our planet.

 Now pop-on your eco kettle, and sit back and relax as we explore some other plastic-free coffee makers.